$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 We would like to add that the fits are valid under the premise that the LCSR and lattice QCD data points and their uncertainties, including correlations, are valid as well as the $z$-expansion being a reasonable model function.
 There is no evidence against the latter, as we have found that adding higher orders in the $z$ expansion and using different parameterisations does not change matters.
-This is an aspect that could change in the future with more precise form factor determination from LCSR and or lattice QCD.
-Overall the agreement is good, at the exception of $T_{23}$.
-This was already noted in \cite{Horgan:2013hoa} where the LCSR were compared to an extrapolation of the lattice predictions to low $q^2$.
-The fits in the $z(q^2)$-variable, shown in figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi},\ref{fig:lcsr-latt-bsks}, are particularly useful in judging the quality of the fits.
-In these figures the form factors times $P=(q^2- m_R^2)$ is plotted.
+This is an aspect that could change in the future with more precise FF determination from LCSR or lattice QCD.
+Overall the agreement is good.
+For the central values, we find a $\chi^2$ of $7.0$ for $B \to K^*$, $10.2$ for $B_s \to \phi$, and $19.5$ for $B_s \to K^*$, for 16 degrees of freedom.
+The fits in the $z(q^2)$-variable, shown in Figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi},\ref{fig:lcsr-latt-bsks}, are particularly useful in judging the quality of the fits.
+In these figures the FFs times $P=(q^2- m_R^2)$ is plotted.
 The latter serves to cancel the first physical pole, at the resonance $R$, in the $q^2$-spectrum.
 The remaining slope therefore is a measure of the behaviour of the higher poles or cuts in the $q^2$-spectrum.

-An interesting qualitative feature is the behaviour of the $B \to K^*$ versus $B_s \to \phi$ lattice form factors $P \cdot T_{23}(q^2)$ (and to some extent also $P \cdot A_{12}$).
-From figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi} is seen that the slopes are opposite in direction for the two cases.
-In a LCSR computation, valid at low $q^2$, such a qualitative difference cannot arise since the main difference between $B \to K^*$ versus $B_s \to \phi$ form factor is due to hadronic input data (which is numerically similar).
+An interesting qualitative feature is the behaviour of the $B \to K^*$ versus $B_s \to \phi$ lattice FFs $P \cdot T_{23}(q^2)$ (and to some extent also $P \cdot A_{12}$).
+From Figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi} is seen that the slopes are opposite in direction for the two cases.
+In a LCSR computation, valid at low $q^2$, such a qualitative difference cannot arise since the main difference between the FFs for $B \to K^*$ versus $B_s \to \phi$ is due to hadronic input data (which is numerically similar).
 It is possible that by going closer to the hadronic spectrum, at high $q^2$, a more distinct pattern arises in accordance with the lattice QCD computation.
 It will be interesting to see whether this qualitative feature which is not yet statistically significant is confirmed in future lattice predictions with higher statistics and a more complete treatment of the vector mesons (e.g.~physical quark masses).